luanti-org/luanti_website_11ty_tmp/README.md

 - Uses modern Web design techniques: `rem` units, `hsl` colors.
 - Responsive site and favicon.

+## Translation

 ## Development workflow

-This site uses the [Jekyll](https://jekyllrb.com) static site generator.
+This site uses the [Eleventy](https://www.11ty.dev/) static site generator.

-- Ensure you have the specified [Ruby](https://www.ruby-lang.org/) [version](.ruby-version) or later installed.
+- Ensure you have [Node](https://nodejs.org/en) 24 or later installed.
-- Install [Bundler](https://bundler.io/) by running `gem install bundler`.
-  - On Linux, use a Ruby version manager such as [rbenv](https://github.com/rbenv/rbenv) to easily switch to any version and avoid permission issues.
+  - We recommend using `nvm`.
+First install nvm, and then run `nvm use` whenever you open the project.
-- Install dependencies by running `bundle install`.
+- Run `npm install`.
-- Use `bundle exec jekyll serve` to automatically build the site and serve it locally.
+- Run `npm start` to serve the website locally.

-You can also use the provided [Dev Container](https://containers.dev/) configuration to make it easier.

 ### Browser support